Magic-wei/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.

-Git is free software.

 I really want to learn how to use it.

-Add some changes to this file.